menu icon

 Top tips

-• You could either slice the cabbage very thinly, as I have done, or shred it.
-Whichever method you choose your pickled red cabbage will have a lovely texture, a little crunchy but not tough.
+• You could either slice the cabbage very thinly, as I have done, or shred it using a box grater.

 • Not suitable for freezing.